Guide summary

 Why it makes the list: Older but still excellent ANC, long battery life, and frequent value positioning below the top tier.

-Who should buy it: Buy this if the best upper mid-range anc deal label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best upper mid-range anc deal label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Call mic performance is not as strong as newer models.